cyrexin/simplechatroom/README.md

 ```
 $ python Server.py 4119
 ```
-- To run the client, type the following command, where <server_IP_address> can be found on the server side:
+- To run the client, type the following command, where "server_IP_address" can be found on the server side:
 ```
 $ python Client.py <server_IP_address> <server_port_no>

+// example
+$ python Client 192.168.1.100 4119
 ```

 ### Sample commands